Helping Families of Alcoholics and Substance Use

 Am I just like his mother?
 I feel like it.
 I come home and do all the housework.

-It’s not ALWAYS bad.
+It’s Not ALWAYS Bad

 Sometimes, things are good.
 For a while… then we’re back to square one.